Limitations of the Push-out Score™

 - Theoretical construct.
 The Push-out Scoring System is based on the assumption that management changes are triggered by pull-out forces and push-out forces.
 The method was inspired by the push and pull factors theory in migration research.
 Push-out forces and pull-out forces are a theoretical construct.
 The nine criteria Form, Language, Age, Notice period, Tenure, Share price, Official reason, Circumstances and Succession are proxy variables.
 A proxy variable is an easily measurable variable that is used in place of a variable that cannot be measured or is difficult to measure.
 Push-out forces and pull-out forces are ultimately unobservable and immeasurable, just like pain, grief or joy.
 In this regard, the Push-out Scoring System has similar limitations as behavioral pain assessment tools, grief assessment tools or joy assessment tools.

 - Missing data.
 The Push-out Scoring System can only take into account available data.
-It sounds trivial.
 Missing data may lead to doubtful results.
-For a meaningful result, signs for push-out forces and signs for pull-out forces have to be considered together.
+For a meaningful result, signs of push-out forces and signs of pull-out forces have to be considered together.
 In particular, pull-out forces are often difficult to evaluate.
 To give an example: It is clear that a carefully designed career rise should be classified as pull-out force.
 On the other hand, it is not clear whether the prospect “to spend more time with the family” can be considered as pull-out force.
 The phrase has been damaged by frequent abuse.

 - Personal judgment.
 There are no rigid rules to assess the Push-out Score.
 Assessments are made on a case-by-case basis.
 To give three examples: An age of 58, a tenure of two years or a relatively poor share price performance may be considered appropriate or inappropriate, depending on the situation.
 Depending on personal judgment, preferences and criteria, the Push-out Score can differ.